 On the first day of the new year, 'jai' (vegetarian meals) are believed to ensure long and happy lives.
-A wok is essential for creating tasty stir fries, like this Jamie Oliver by Tefal Hard Anodised Wok that delivers professional quality and includes Tefal’s innovative ‘thermo spot’ heat indication, and comes with a non-stick coating lifetime guarantee.
-This John Lewis Classic Universal Steamer is also handy for steaming vegetables like broccoli – it will fit any size saucepan you already have.
+A wok is essential for creating tasty stir fries, like this Meyer Carbon Steel Wok that delivers professional quality and is crafted from robust carbon steel with a non-stick coating for no burnt bits!
+This Meyer Bamboo Steamer will help to retain flavours and is handy for steaming vegetables like broccoli – plus it can be used with any wok or pan any size saucepan you already have.

 The big feast takes place on the second day, where along fish and chicken are eaten along with stir fries.
 Both tend to be presented whole to represent togetherness, abundance and prosperity.
 Use a fish poacher as its shape makes it so much easier to cook the fish.
 Noodles are also served, and should be left uncut as they represent long life.

 Many Chinese families swear by an electric rice cooker!
-This Tefal RK302E15 8-in-1 Multi-Cooker is just the job and has both white and brown rice settings, and also has settings for oatmeal porridge, slow cooking, steaming and even one for desserts!
-Always rinse the uncooked rice before adding the same volume of water above the rice (so you should have an inch of water above an inch of rice), and hey presto, perfectly fluffy rice every time.
+This Tefal RK302E15 8-in-1 multi-cooker is just the job and has both white and brown rice settings, and also has settings for oatmeal porridge, slow cooking, steaming and even one for desserts.
+Always rinse the uncooked rice before adding the same volume of water above the rice.